Associate Dean for Research, Graduate & Global Affairs

 416 736 2100 x66199

 My research revolves around questions of migration and labour, within broader contexts of uneven economic geographies and class-based inequalities.
-I have a longstanding commitment to research in the Philippines and Southeast Asia, and have also worked extensively with the Filipino community in Canada.
+I have a longstanding commitment to research in the Philippines and Southeast Asia and have also worked extensively with the Filipino community in Canada.
 My recent research has included projects focused on: inter-generational class mobility among Filipino youth in Canada; Filipino immigrant integration in Canada, especially in the context of the caregiver program; and, the ways in which transnational ties between Canada and the Philippines foster alternative economic and political practices in both places.
 My research and mobilization work has usually been in collaboration with community organizations – including the development of Filipino-centric curriculum with a school board in Toronto, and engaging in ‘data liberation’ for community agencies working on immigrant employment issues.
-A new research project (in collaboration with Peter Vandergeest and Melissa Marshke) will draw upon my broader interests in how global production networks shape inequality and labour processes.
-Specifically, we will be examining the ways in which global seafood supply chains structure the working conditions of migrant labour in the fishing fleets of East and Southeast Asia.
+Most recently, I am working with collaborators on a project that studies the role of migrant labour in the global fisheries and seafood supply chains.
+More generally, my work focuses on social justice for migrants and immigrants in changing urban labour markets, and the ways in which labour processes are configured in global industries.

 Recognition & Awards